-Table palm, parlor palm or Neanthe bella palm are all common names for Chamaedorea elegans ‘Bella’, a small low-light interior palm and houseplant species.
+Table palm, parlor palm Chamaedorea or Neanthe bella palm are all common names for Chamaedorea elegans ‘Bella’, a small low-light interior palm and houseplant species.
 ‘Bella’ can adapt to just about any typical office or home interior.

 This small or “miniature” palm has been in use for decades as a house plant and among plantscapers.